 - It improves confidence that changes to the software have not affected the core functionality of the application.

-Unit Testing is a type of software testing in which individual modules or components are tested.
+Unit Testing is a type of software testing in which we testt individual modules or components.
 It is done to ensure that each specific unit is working as expected.
 In procedural programming, a unit may be an individual program, function, procedure, etc. In object-oriented programming, the smallest unit is a method, which may belong to a base/ super class, abstract class, or derived/ child class.

 Unit Testing is a form of “White Box Testing”: The test has access to the smallest parts of the software.
 It can see inside the box so to say.
 (Compared to Black Box Testing, which deals with software that doesn’t offer ways to access its components).